nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam/supported-file-formats.md

 ## Introduction

 The file support table is based on the standard set of engines typically deployed with Nuxeo Platform.
 We have noted where other engines could be used.
 The standard engines are ImageMagick, FFMPEG, OpenOffice and accessing various embedded previews (referenced in the [Installing and Setting Up Related Software]({{page version='' space='nxdoc' page='installing-and-setting-up-related-software'}}) page).

 In case there are format limitations:
 - It is always possible to manage the native files and supply Nuxeo a readable preview (e.g. export from native app before upload).
 - Nuxeo can integrate [new converters]({{page version='' space='nxdoc' page='how-to-contribute-a-command-line-converter'}}) and generate a new format which can be correctly interpreted.

-{{#> callout type='info' heading='Nuxeo University'}}
+{{#> callout type='info' heading='Hyland University'}}
-Watch the related courses on Nuxeo University: [DAM Concepts](https://university.hyland.com/courses/e4098)
+Watch the related courses on Hyland University: [DAM Concepts](https://university.hyland.com/courses/e4098)
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/UNIVERSITY/university_dam.png
     name: university_dam.png
     addins#screenshot#up_to_date
 --}}
 ![university_dam.png](nx_asset://ed2467b9-4529-4cca-9843-0b46f8cd3d62 ?w=650,border=true)
 {{/callout}}

 ## File Support Table